intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/document.md

 </tr>
 </table>

-## 4. How to include Jupyter notebooks directly inside our documentation
+## 5. How to include Jupyter notebooks directly inside our documentation
-If you want to include a Jupyter notebook into our documentation as an example, how-to guides, etc., you could just put it anywhere inside `BigDL/docs/readthedocs/source` dictionary, and link it into either `BigDL/docs/readthedocs/source/_toc.yml` or any index page.
+If you want to include a Jupyter notebook into our documentation as an example, how-to guides, etc., you could just put it anywhere inside [`BigDL/docs/readthedocs/source`](https://github.com/Oscilloscope98/BigDL/tree/doc-readme-rules/docs/readthedocs/source) dictionary, and link it into `_toc.yml` file.

 However, if you want to render a Jupyter notebook located out of `BigDL/docs/readthedocs/source` dictionary into our documentation, the case is a little bit complicated.
-To do this, you need to add a file with `.nblink` extension into `BigDL/docs/readthedocs/source` dictionary, and link the `.nblink` file into `BigDL/docs/readthedocs/source/_toc.yml` or any index page.
+To do this, you need to add a file with `.nblink` extension into `BigDL/docs/readthedocs/source` , and link the `.nblink` file into `_toc.yml`.

 The `.nblink` file should have the following structure:
 ```json